trivago/gollum/README.md

 #### `-ll` or `--loglevel` [0-3]

 Set the loglevel [0-3].
-Higher levels produce more messages.
+Higher levels produce more messages as in 0=Errors, 1=Warnings, 2=Notes, 3=Debug.

 #### `-m` or `--metrics` [port]